Cov-ComSec/HelpfulResources/README.md

 # HelpfulResources
 Found a helpful resource, or a really good challenge?
 Tell us about it &amp; add links/materials!

 This repository contains a list of resources and materials that we feel are useful/related to cybersecurity.
-All the resources listed will be what we have used, or what other students have reccomended.
+All the resources listed will be what we have used, or what other students have recommended.
-Enjoy and good studies.

 ## Terms of Contribution
 Anyone in ComSec is able to view or edit these materials.
 However, we implore you to follow these rules: